Michelle Kelly (marine scientist): Research career

-From 1991 to 1992, Kelly was a post-doctoral fellow at the Florida Atlantic University Harbor Branch Oceanographic Institute, working with Shirley Pomponi, studying natural products extracted from deep-sea sponges and analysing DNA sequences.
+From 1991 to 1992, Kelly was a post-doctoral fellow at the Florida Atlantic University Harbor Branch Oceanographic Institute, working with Shirley A. Pomponi, studying natural products extracted from deep-sea sponges and analysing DNA sequences.
 In 1994 she was collaborating with Patricia Bergquist at the University of Auckland.
 From 1993, she spent four years with the Natural History Museum, London, carrying out research on sponges in the Indo-Pacific, before returning to New Zealand and working as a senior scientist in the Department of Landscape and Plant Science at Unitec Institute of Technology in Auckland and a consultant to the Coral Reef Research Foundation in Micronesia.
 At some point she was affiliated with the University of Hawai'i System.
 By 2001, she was working at the National Institute of Water and Atmospheric Research, in Auckland, where she continues to work (as of September 2021).

 Her zoological author abbreviations are Kelly-Borges, and Kelly.

 Kelly has described over 80 taxa and has had at least one sponge named for her (Abyssocladia kellyae), "for her numerous contributions to sponge science, and her work on deep-sea carnivorous and non-carnivorous sponges from the SW Pacific".
 See also taxa named by Michelle Kelly.

 In 2011, Kelly was awarded the degree of Doctor of Science by the University of Auckland, on the basis of her papers published since 1988 on the taxonomy, systematics and phylogeny of sponges.